Lost-Outpost/sovngarde/README.md

 After you have done everything above and got a clean SSE installation ready, start the Launcher and open the _Options_ menu.

 1. Leave the quality to what Skyrim sets it to, but you can lower it if you wish.
-FPS gain is minor though.
 2. Set the _Aspect Ratio_ and _Resolution_ to your monitor's native values
-3. Set _Antialiasing_ to _Off_
-4. Check _Windowed Mode_ and _Borderless_
+3. Check _Windowed Mode_ and _Borderless_

 Start the game and exit once you're in the main menu.